michael2012z/BitBible/markdown/KJV/files/Job.md

 21. If I have lifted up my hand against the fatherless, when I saw my help in the gate:

-22. Then let mine arm fall from my shoulder blade, and mine arm be broken from the bone.bone: or, chanelbone
+22. Then let mine arm fall from my shoulder blade, and mine arm be broken from the bone.

 23. For destruction from God was a terror to me, and by reason of his highness I could not endure.

 24. If I have made gold my hope, or have said to the fine gold, Thou art my confidence;

-25. If I rejoiced because my wealth was great, and because mine hand had gotten much;gotten…: Heb. found much
+25. If I rejoiced because my wealth was great, and because mine hand had gotten much;

-26. If I beheld the sun when it shined, or the moon walking in brightness;sun: Heb. lightin…: Heb. bright
+26. If I beheld the sun when it shined, or the moon walking in brightness;

-27. And my heart hath been secretly enticed, or my mouth hath kissed my hand:my mouth…: Heb. my hand hath kissed my mouth
+27. And my heart hath been secretly enticed, or my mouth hath kissed my hand:

 28. This also were an iniquity to be punished by the judge: for I should have denied the God that is above.

 29. If I rejoiced at the destruction of him that hated me, or lifted up myself when evil found him:

-30. Neither have I suffered my mouth to sin by wishing a curse to his soul.mouth: Heb. palate
+30. Neither have I suffered my mouth to sin by wishing a curse to his soul.

 31. If the men of my tabernacle said not, Oh that we had of his flesh! we cannot be satisfied.

-32. The stranger did not lodge in the street: but I opened my doors to the traveller.traveller: or, way
+32. The stranger did not lodge in the street: but I opened my doors to the traveller.

-33. If I covered my transgressions as Adam, by hiding mine iniquity in my bosom:as Adam: or, after the manner of men
+33. If I covered my transgressions as Adam, by hiding mine iniquity in my bosom:

 34. Did I fear a great multitude, or did the contempt of families terrify me, that I kept silence, and went not out of the door?

-35. Oh that one would hear me! behold, my desire is, that the Almighty would answer me, and that mine adversary had written a book.my…: or, my sign is that the Almighty will
+35. Oh that one would hear me! behold, my desire is, that the Almighty would answer me, and that mine adversary had written a book.

 36. Surely I would take it upon my shoulder, and bind it as a crown to me.

 37. I would declare unto him the number of my steps; as a prince would I go near unto him.

-38. If my land cry against me, or that the furrows likewise thereof complain;complain: Heb. weep
+38. If my land cry against me, or that the furrows likewise thereof complain;

-39. If I have eaten the fruits thereof without money, or have caused the owners thereof to lose their life:fruits: Heb. strengththe owners…: Heb. the soul of the owners thereof to expire, or, breathe out
+39. If I have eaten the fruits thereof without money, or have caused the owners thereof to lose their life:

 40. Let thistles grow instead of wheat, and cockle instead of barley.
-The words of Job are ended.cockle: or, noisome weeds
+The words of Job are ended.

 ## Job 32

-1. So these three men ceased to answer Job, because he was righteous in his own eyes.to…: Heb. from answering
+1. So these three men ceased to answer Job, because he was righteous in his own eyes.

-2. Then was kindled the wrath of Elihu the son of Barachel the Buzite, of the kindred of Ram: against Job was his wrath kindled, because he justified himself rather than God.himself: Heb. his soul
+2. Then was kindled the wrath of Elihu the son of Barachel the Buzite, of the kindred of Ram: against Job was his wrath kindled, because he justified himself rather than God.

 3. Also against his three friends was his wrath kindled, because they had found no answer, and yet had condemned Job.

-4. Now Elihu had waited till Job had spoken, because they were elder than he.waited…: Heb. expected Job in wordselder: Heb. elder for days
+4. Now Elihu had waited till Job had spoken, because they were elder than he.

 5. When Elihu saw that there was no answer in the mouth of these three men, then his wrath was kindled.

-6. And Elihu the son of Barachel the Buzite answered and said, I am young, and ye are very old; wherefore I was afraid, and durst not shew you mine opinion.young: Heb. few of daysdurst…: Heb. feared
+6. And Elihu the son of Barachel the Buzite answered and said, I am young, and ye are very old; wherefore I was afraid, and durst not shew you mine opinion.

 7. I said, Days should speak, and multitude of years should teach wisdom.